5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 You have retrieved the WhatsApp secret!
 Now we can configure WhatsSpy Public.

+*There are two other methods [described here](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/ways-of-getting-the-secret) in case this method does not work.*

 ## 5) Configuration

 Execute `sudo nano /var/www/whatsspy/api/config.php` to start editing the config to fill in the following details: